SeanDS/zero/README.md

   - Parallelised solving (need to be careful about thread safety)
   - Warn user if numerical precision might prevent LISO agreement (e.g. for magnitudes <100 dB)
+  - Other analyses, e.g. DC operating point (linearises circuits for AC analyses, thereby allowing nonlinear components like diodes to be modelled)

 ## Credits
 Sean Leavey